pivotal/docs-tas-adapter/install-prerequisites.md

 The following dependencies are recommended to be installed to the target Kubernetes cluster.

 * [Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server/) v0.4.0 or later for app instance resource metrics.
-  > **Note** Many Kubernetes distributions automatically come with the Metrics Server installed.
+  > **Note:** Many Kubernetes distributions automatically come with the Metrics Server installed.
 If the API resources in your target cluster include the `PodMetrics` Kind in the `metrics.k8s.io` API group, the Metrics Server is already present.

 After you installed these prerequisites, proceed to [Installing Application Service Adapter](install.md).